leon-ai/docs.getleon.ai/docs/glossary.md

 ## Classifier

 A classifier is a specific type of model.
 Once it has been train, it outputs a result via an algorithm.
-This result will then be used to make decisions.
+Then this result is used to make decisions.

 Leon uses it to have a stored result of his [expressions](/glossary.md#expressions) training phase.